 - GHGSat’s new observations build on this work and previous studies.
 Thanks to the unique, high-resolution instruments on board the company’s six satellites, which can image down to just 25 m x 25 m on the ground, researchers can now pinpoint the exact source of methane leaks.
 Emission rates too can be precisely measured, as the sensor’s accuracy has been validated in third-party blind experiments involving controlled releases of methane.
 This data can play a vital role in helping mine operators better understand their emissions and prioritize coal mine methane (CMM) capture projects.

 • May 24, 2022: GHGSat, a leader in high-resolution greenhouse gas monitoring from space, has officially joined ESA’s prestigious Third Party Mission Programme.
 Announced today at the Living Planet Symposium currently taking place in Bonn, data from the company’s fleet of commercial satellites will be provided, free of charge, to researchers working in the fields of Earth science and climate change.
 Users will be able to access greenhouse gas measurements from sites all around the world.
 22)

-- Through ESA’s Third Party Missions Programme, ESA allows high quality data from a wide range of Earth observation satellite missions developed and operated by other agencies to be accessed to the wider scientific community.
+- Through ESA’s Third Party Missions Programme, ESA allows high-quality data from a wide range of Earth observation satellite missions developed and operated by other agencies to be accessed by the wider scientific community.
 The programme, which has been operating for over 45 years, includes over 60 instruments on more than 50 space missions.

 - Announcing GHGSat’s Third Party Mission Status, ESA’s Simonetta Cheli, Director of Earth Observation Programmes, said, “We are delighted to announce that our Member States have approved GHGSat’s membership to the Third Party Mission Programme.